 The Vietnam War is remembered as “the Helicopter War” for good reason.
-The Huey helicopter played a pivotal role serving the U.S. Armed Forces as well as bringing thousands back to safety.
-The helicopter’s vertical liftoff and landing made it effective for quickly ferrying field personnel, supplies, wounded and those who died in combat to and from battlefields and bases.
+In particular the Huey helicopter played a pivotal role serving the U.S. Armed Forces as well as bringing thousands back to safety.
+It’s vertical liftoff and landing made it effective for quickly ferrying field personnel, supplies, wounded and those who died in combat to and from battlefields and bases.
 Along the way, the Huey’s unique insect-like shape and prominent rotor “whomp whomp” became iconic symbols of a difficult period in our nation’s history.
-For these reasons, Maloney chose the helicopter as the central theme and main element of his mixed media sculpture Take Me Home Huey®.

 There is no greater desire for active duty soldiers than to complete their tour of duty honorably and return home safely to their loved ones.
 Though every “war story” is unique and sobering, there is a common understanding to the phrase “Take Me Home Huey”.

 Maloney’s artistic goal is to encourage a healing dialogue bridging the gap between soldiers that risk their lives for their country and society back home.
-The sculptural art installation Take Me Home Huey® helps to bring awareness and, ultimately, assistance to all veterans suffering with PTSD coinciding with the upcoming three-year commemoration of the 50th Anniversary of the Vietnam War.
+The Take Me Home Huey® project was created to honor Vietnam Veterans and to bring awareness to challenges with PTSD.